Method Man: Other ventures

-In February 2021, Method Man began hosting Marvel/Method, a podcast series for Marvel Entertainment and Sirius XM.
+In February 2021, Method Man began hosting Marvel/Method, a podcast series for Marvel Entertainment and SiriusXM.
 The podcast features interviews with celebrity guests discussing Marvel comics, music, and culture.
 The theme music, appearing in every episode, was mixed by female music producer composer Masaniai Muhammad Ali.

 In 2022, Method Man produced and hosted "The Wire At 20" 20th anniversary podcast for HBO.

 In 2025, Method Man competed on season thirteen of The Masked Singer as "Stud Muffin" which resembles an anthropomorphic figure with the head and torso of different muffins.
 As he was eliminated on "Boy Band Night", Method Man did an encore of his song "Da Rockwilder" with Nick Cannon singing Redman's parts.

 Personal life

 Dating since 1992, Smith married Tamika in 2001.

-The couple have three children together: son Shakuan; and girl-boy twins Cheyenne and Raekwon, the latter of whom played football for Stony Brook University.